How Long Does It Take To Make Sperm?

 Once a man has produced sperm, the mature ones are stored in the epididymis (a long, tube-like structure located in the scrotum).
 During sexual stimulation, the mature sperm are released from the epididymis and enter a fluid in the urethra called semen.
 Semen contains fluids secreted by a number of glands in the testicles and penis, including the vas deferens, seminal vesicles and prostate gland.
 About 80% of the semen volume comes from the vas deferens and the remainder comes from the prostate gland and seminal vesicles.
 Only about 10% of the semen contains actual sperm cells.

-Other Posts: Why is My Sperm Clumpy?
+Other Posts: Why Does My Sperm Smell Like Fish?

 Fertilization